Skip to main content

 Product Development

-Product development facilities consist of both a traditional bench top product development work space and a production-scale kitchen.
-In each of these adjacent spaces, there are flexible utility adapter stations equipped with natural gas hook-ups and variable electric power options, allowing larger scale equipment (ovens, fryers, mixers, soft-serve machine, etc.) to be moved in and out of these spaces according to project needs.
+Product development facilities consist of both a traditional bench top product development space and a production-scale kitchen.
+In every space, there are flexible utility adapter stations equipped with natural gas hook-ups and variable electric power options, allowing larger scale equipment (ovens, fryers, mixers, soft-serve machine, etc.) to be moved in and out of these spaces according to project needs.

 Featured Facilities